Amusing Permutation Representations of Group Extensions: Introduction

-\begin{theorem} There are injective homomorphisms of the finite subgroups of $\SU(2)$ into wreath products as follows. \begin{enumerate} \item $Q_8\subset (\Z/2)^4 \rtimes K_4$ where $K_4$ denotes the Klein $4$-group ($\approx \Z/2 \times \Z/2)$; \item $Q_8\subset (\Z/4)^2 \rtimes \Z/2;$ \item ${\mbox{\rm Dic}}_n \subset (Z/4)^n \rtimes \Sigma_n;$ \item $\widetilde{A_4} \subset (\Z/2)^4 \rtimes A_4;$ \item $\widetilde{A_4} \approx Q_8 \rtimes \Z/3;$ \item $\widetilde{A_4} \subset \left[(\Z/3 \times \Z/3) \rtimes \Z/2\right]^3\rtimes A_4;$ \item ${\mbox{\rm GL}}_2(\Z/3) \subset (\Z/2)^4 \rtimes \Sigma_4;$ \item $\widetilde{\Sigma_4} \subset (Q_8)^3 \rtimes \Sigma_3;$ \item $\widetilde{\Sigma_4} \subset \left({\mbox{\rm Dic}}_4\right)^3\rtimes \Sigma_3;$ \item $\widetilde{\Sigma_4} \subset \left( \Sigma_4\right)^4 \rtimes \Sigma_4;$ \item $\widetilde{A_5} \subset (\Z/2)^5 \rtimes A_5.$ \end{enumerate} \end{theorem} In each case, the group on the right side of the semi-direct product acts on the groups on the left by permuting coordinates.
+\begin{theorem} There are injective homomorphisms of the finite subgroups of $\SU(2)$ into wreath products as follows. \begin{enumerate} \item $Q_8\subset (\Z/2)^4 \rtimes K_4$ where $K_4$ denotes the Klein $4$-group ($\approx \Z/2 \times \Z/2)$; \item $Q_8\subset (\Z/4)^2 \rtimes \Z/2;$ \item ${\mbox{\rm Dic}}_n \subset (Z/4)^n \rtimes \Sigma_n;$ \item ${\mbox{\rm Dic}}_n \subset (Z/n)^2 \rtimes \Sigma_2;$ \item $\widetilde{A_4} \subset (\Z/2)^4 \rtimes A_4;$ \item $\widetilde{A_4} \approx Q_8 \rtimes \Z/3;$ \item $\widetilde{A_4} \subset (\Z/6)^4 \rtimes A_4; $ \item ${\mbox{\rm GL}}_2(\Z/3) \subset (\Z/2)^4 \rtimes \Sigma_4;$ \item $\widetilde{\Sigma_4} \subset (Q_8)^3 \rtimes \Sigma_3;$ \item $\widetilde{\Sigma_4} \subset \left({\mbox{\rm Dic}}_4\right)^3\rtimes \Sigma_3;$ \item $\widetilde{\Sigma_4} \subset \left({\mbox{\rm Dic}}_3\right)^4\rtimes \Sigma_4;$ \item $\widetilde{A_5} \subset (\widetilde{A_4})^5 \rtimes A_5.$ \item $\widetilde{A_5} \subset (\Z/10)^{12} \rtimes \Sigma_{12}.$ \end{enumerate} \end{theorem} In each case, the group on the right side of the semi-direct product acts on the groups on the left by permuting coordinates.
 Here is a sketch of the proof.

-In Section~\ref{S:wreath}, we demonstrate how to represent elements in the wreath products of subgroups of permutation groups via string diagrams.
-We exemplify the broader technique for permutation groups and the hyper-octahedral groups.
-Then for each of the finite subgroups of $S^3$, we develop a permutation representation.
+Section~\ref{S:wreath} demonstrates how to represent elements in the semi-direct products of subgroups of permutation groups via string diagrams.
+The broader technique is exemplified for permutation groups $\Sigma_3$ and $\Sigma_4$, the Klein $4$ group $K_4$, the cyclic group $\Z/4$, and the group of symmetries of the square (that we call $H_2$).
+Then for each of the finite subgroups of $S^3$, permutation representations are developed.
 In some cases, all the elements are listed via diagrams.
 In others, only the generators are given.
 Nonetheless, once a permutation representation is given, a pointer to the group embedding articulated in the theorem will be given.

 Let us encapsulate this result in a more concise way.
-The following theorem is a special case of the Krasner-Kaloujnine Theorem;{\footnote{Thanks to Roger Alperin, David Benson, and Greg Kuperberg.}} \cite{Evens:Coho}, page 47 contains a sketch of a proof.
-To our knowledge its use in the current context is novel.
-The elementary proof of Theorem~\ref{two} appears in Section~\ref{S:Pr2}.
+The following theorem is a special case of the Krasner-Kaloujine Theorem.{\footnote{Thanks to Roger Alperin, David Benson, and Greg Kuperberg.}} To our knowledge its use in the current context is novel.
+A proof of Theorem~\ref{two} appears in Section~\ref{S:Pr2}.

 \begin{theorem} Let $G$ denote a finite group of order $nk$.
 Let $H$ denote a subgroup of order $k$.
 Then there is an inclusion $G \subset H^n \rtimes \Sigma_n$ where the second factor permutes the coordinates of $H^n$. \end{theorem}